nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Get delta between two benchmarks with `benchstat`

 This is standard way to compare two benchmark outputs.
-Names of bencharks should be the same.
+Names of benchmarks should be the same.
 Generate benchmarks as per usual.
 You would get multiple tables per dimension.
 If no output, then pass `-split="XYZ"`.
 If you do not see `delta`, then pass `-count=2` or more in benchmark generation.
 It is recommended to have alternative implementations in different packages, to keep benchmark names the same. — official Go team

 ```